top of page

 (C) ATOA Donna Marxer

-(C) ATOA Amy Ernst (farthest left) Diane Arndt (closer left) Vernite Nemec (closest left) Lori Antonacci (closest right) Donna Marxer (farther right) Sara Kay (farthest right)
+(C) ATOA Amy Ernst (farthest left) Diane Arndt (closer left) Vernita Nemec (closest left) Lori Antonacci (closest right) Donna Marxer (farther right) Sara Kay (farthest right)

 UPCOMING TALKS